What is ISO 31000 Risk Management

 Why manage risk?

-Managing risk helps you achieve your objectives and helps you prevent the uncertainties from stopping you achieving your objectives.
+Managing risk helps you achieve your objectives and helps you prevent the uncertainties from stopping you from achieving your objectives.

 All activities of an organization involve risk.
 Do you know exactly what to do, what the budget is, what the customer is going to do, etc. – at all times?